tensorflow/community/rfcs/20190815-tfdbg-v2-callbacks.md

 of FuncGraphs.
 In this paradigm, when a FuncGraph has been constructed and undergoes execution by TF2, it is simply treated as a special type of op.

-The following code shows how Capability A is met, i.e., how eager execution of ops is intercepted by the callback mechanism.
+The example code snippet below shows how Capability A is met, i.e., how eager execution of ops is intercepted by the callback mechanism.

 ```python
 with tf.debugging.op_callback(my_callback):